camescopetech/LevelOne/README.md

 A player can interact with PNJ, get items in the world, fight with pokemons and explore multiple worlds.

+The player has 50 of HP and 50 coins to begin the game.

 The player have an HP of 50.
-The player can loose HP during fights or or using items, but can also gain HP by using Potion.
+The player can loose HP during fights or using items, but can also gain HP by using Potion.
+The player inflicts 10 of damage to Pokemons.
+However, by using items during fights the player can inflict more damage.

 In case of a game over because the player doesn't have any more HP, the player is spawned at the beginning of the game with his HP set to max.

+The player can explore 3 different worlds : house, village and boss.

+In order to win you must defeat the dracofeu in the boss world.

 ## Inventory
 To access the player's inventory you must press I, to close it you have to press F too.